 This page will give you some basic understanding of the ways you can promote your content on Pinterest.
 For this article, I will just emphasize the essential recommendations.

 1. SEO (search engine optimization) of your pins, posts, images, boards is the key to huge traffic from Pinterest.
-If you want to learn everything about Pinterest SEO and attract the targeted audience from this platform for free, this is the best place for you.
+This is the best chance for you to learn everything about Pinterest SEO and attract the targeted audience from this platform for free.

 2. Your first 5 pins on any particular day get priority in distribution.
 When does the day start and where to save your first five pins, I posted about it recently here.

 3. Multiple pins for the same post are welcome on Pinterest!
 Many bloggers who are just starting to promote their content on Pinterest, are terrified by the possible penalties for “content duplication”.
 This term comes from Google.
 Pinterest is very clear about pins – you can have as many different versions of pins for each of your posts, as you like.
 Just make sure they have at least slightly different descriptions, so that you can target different audiences and user interests.

 Keyword Research for SEO on Pinterest

 There are some pretty simple ways to do keyword research on Pinterest.
 A little more complicated part is how you use these keywords because there are so many places where you can apply keywords to help your pins rank on Pinterest.

 But even so, I find SEO for Pinterest way easier than SEO for Google.